 2. Customers data

 Next on the list is customer data, an ideal presentation of all your business.
-Having the customer data in place provides you with a seamless flow in operations, no matter whether youve just recovered your store.
+Having the customer data in place provides you with a seamless flow of operations, no matter whether you’ve just recovered your store.

-Metadata plays a crucial role in backup of your Shopify store as it comes with all the necessary information about other related data in your store.
-Therefore, always make sure that you backup your metadata while backing up your solution.
+Metadata plays a crucial role in the backup of your Shopify store as it comes with all the necessary information about other related data in your store.
+Therefore, always make sure that you back up your metadata while backing up your solution.

 4. Orders, Collections